ziotom78/ziotom78.github.io/_posts/2024-09-30-julia-parametric-types.markdown

 All this work is unnecessary with a list of `Parametric` objects, as the width of `x` and `y` is known when Julia compiles the function.

 We have learned that parametric types are valuable when we need our code to be performant.
-Note that boxing happens not only when you avoid specifying a type but also when you refer to an abstract type.
+Note that boxing happens not only when you avoid specifying a type but also when you specify a <del>abstract</del> type with an unspecified memory layout and size.
 Thus, the following definition is no better than `Generic`, even if we specify that `x` and `y` should be real numbers:

 ```julia